BekahHW/BekahHW.github.io/_posts/2025-10-31-when-local-community-went-global.md

 When lockdowns began, the familiar networks evaporated overnight.

 The impact was immediate and profound.
 [Two-thirds of adults reported experiencing social isolation during the pandemic](https://connect2affect.org/wp-content/uploads/2020/10/The-Pandemic-Effect-A-Social-Isolation-Report-AARP-Foundation.pdf).
-For younger adults, [61% of youngfelt "serious loneliness" during this period](https://mcc.gse.harvard.edu/reports/loneliness-in-america).
+For younger adults, [61% of young felt "serious loneliness" during this period](https://mcc.gse.harvard.edu/reports/loneliness-in-america).

 We didn't lose our desire for community.
 We lost the infrastructure that had been quietly supporting it all along.